 Coakley Bay Beach

-On the East End, a beautiful white sandy beach that is rarely populated.
+Among St Croix beaches ranked, this beautiful white sandy beach on the East End is rarely populated.
 Long stretch of sand with moderate amounts of sea grass.
 Lot of rocks, shells and sea urchins, so shoes are advised.
 Very good snorkeling and kitesurfing.
 Good views of Buck Island.
 Some shade under sea grape trees can be found.
 Accessible by a dirt road with some parking available.

 Columbus Landing Beach